JasonEric1990/unix-basic-instructions/README.md

 # unix-basic-instructions

-<I>UNIX is a platform to let you can control , maintain the file and the system</I>
+<I>UNIX is a platform to let you can control , maintain the file and the system.The instruction is written on Terminal</I>

 <b>show the files in the same level catalog:</b>